 Discovering what needs your product meets should be the starting point for the rest of your marketing campaign and research.
 You invented your tech to solve a problem or fulfill a need.
-And in many cases, it could be a need that most people don't realize is there.
+So in many cases, it could be a need that most people don't realize is there.

 Your task is to articulate that need and effectively communicate how your product will fulfill it.
-The Harvard Business Review has a fantastic rundown of several brands that did not successfully articulate the needs that their tech satisfied.
+The Harvard Business Review has a fantastic rundown of several brands that did not successfully articulate the demands that their tech satisfied.

-Defining how your innovations will have a direct impact on your target audience's lives and demonstrating exactly how it can be used is the first and most important step towards a successful tech marketing strategy.
+Defining how your innovations will have a direct impact on your target audience's lives and demonstrating exactly how it can be used is the first and most crucial step towards a successful tech marketing strategy.

 Market research is vital